simonmichael/hledger/MANUAL.md

 separate dates for individual postings, or AMT1=AMT2 or { } syntax.

-Generally, it's easy to keep a journal file that works with both hledger and c++ledger if you avoid these.
+Generally, it's easy to keep a journal file that works with both hledger and c++ ledger if you avoid these.
 Occasionally you'll need to make small adjustments to restore compatibility for one or the other.

 See also: